 Our unique solution comprises of two distinct offerings:

-• Half day ‘Train the Trainer’ virtual workshop which includes an experiential learning session so that you have first-hand experience of the programme and how it can be adapted for your firm.
-Our faculty of experienced HR professionals and an employment partner specialising in SMCR will explain in detail how you can use our well-designed, easy-to-follow, professionally written training course materials to deliver effective Conduct Rules training to an unlimited number of your staff.
+An experiential learning session that provides you with first-hand experience of the programme and how the training can be adapted for your firm.
+Our faculty of experienced HR professionals and an employment partner of a law firm specialising in SMCR will explain in detail how you can use our well-designed, easy-to-follow, professionally written training course materials to deliver effective Conduct Rules training to an unlimited number of your staff.

 This training workshop and toolkit is ideal for firms that want to: